awsdocs/amazon-s3-userguide/doc_source/bucket-encryption.md

 **Note**
 Amazon S3 buckets with default bucket encryption using SSE\-KMS cannot be used as destination buckets for [Logging requests using server access logging](ServerLogs.md)\.
 Only SSE\-S3 default encryption is supported for server access log destination buckets\.

-## Using encryption for cross\-account operations<a name="bucket-encryption-update-bucket-policy"></a>
+## Using SSE\-KMS encryption for cross\-account operations<a name="bucket-encryption-update-bucket-policy"></a>

-Be aware of the following when using encryption for cross\-account operations:
+Be aware of the following when using SSE\-KMS encryption for cross\-account operations:
 + The AWS managed key \(aws/s3\) is used when a AWS KMS key Amazon Resource Name \(ARN\) or alias is not provided at request time, nor via the bucket's default encryption configuration\.
 + If you're uploading or accessing S3 objects using AWS Identity and Access Management \(IAM\) principals that are in the same AWS account as your KMS key, you can use the AWS managed key \(aws/s3\)\.
-+ Use a customer managed key if you want to grant cross\-account access to your S3 objects\.
++ Use a customer managed key if you want to grant cross\-account access to your SSE\-KMS encrypted S3 objects\.
 You can configure the policy of a customer managed key to allow access from another account\.
 + If specifying your own KMS key, you should use a fully qualified KMS key key ARN\.
 When using a KMS key alias, be aware that AWS KMS will resolve the key within the requester’s account\.
 This can result in data encrypted with a KMS key that belongs to the requester, and not the bucket administrator\.
 + You must specify a key that you \(the requester\) have been granted `Encrypt` permission to\.
 For more information, see [Allows key users to use a KMS key for cryptographic operations](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-users-crypto) in the *AWS Key Management Service Developer Guide*\.